-All CDBG-DR funded activities must meet one (1) of the three (3) National Objectives defined in the authorizing statute of the CDBG program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5304.
+All CDBG-DR funded activities must meet one (1) of the three (3) National Objectives defined in the authorizing statute of the CDBG program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5304 et seq.

-PRDOH anticipates that each the national objectives shown listed below will be used to qualify projects of for the WFT Program.
-PRDOH will work collaborate with eligible entities who are funded through the program to determine the applicable national objective for each project.
-Projects in the within the WFT Program will shall meet of one (1) of the following national objectives:2
+PRDOH anticipates that the national objectives listed below will be used to qualify projects for the WFT Program.
+PRDOH will collaborate with eligible entities funded through the Program to determine the applicable national objective for each project.
+Projects within the WFT Program shall meet one (1) of the following national objectives:2

 - Benefit to low- and moderate-income persons (LMI) (24 C.F.R. § 570.483(b)) - Area Benefit - It is applicable to an activity that is available to benefit all the residents of a particular area which is primarily residential.
-In order to qualify as addressing this national objective, the activity must meet the identified needs of LMI persons residing in an area where at least fifty-one percent (51%) of the residents are LMI persons. - Limited Clientele - It refers to an activity that benefits a limited clientele, at least fifty-one percent (51%) of whom are LMI persons.
-To ensure tracking and reporting compliance with this national objective, the WFT Program subrecipients must: - Require verifiable information on family size and income from program participants to demonstrate that at least fifty one percent (51%) of the clientele are persons whose family income does not exceed the established LMI limit. - Implement income eligibility requirements which limit the activity exclusively to LMI persons; or - Operate in such a way and be located in such places that it may be reasonably concluded that the activity's clientele will primarily be LMI persons.
+To qualify as addressing this national objective, the activity must meet the identified needs of LMI persons residing in an area where at least fifty-one percent (51%) of the residents are LMI persons. - Limited Clientele - It refers to an activity that benefits a limited clientele, at least fifty-one percent (51%) of whom are LMI persons.
+To ensure tracking and reporting compliance with this national objective, the WFT Program Subrecipients must: - Require verifiable information on family size and income from program participants to demonstrate that at least fifty one percent (51%) of the clientele are persons whose family income does not exceed the established LMI limit. - Implement income eligibility requirements which limit the activity exclusively to LMI persons; or - Operate in such a way and be located in such places that it may be reasonably concluded that the activity's clientele will primarily be LMI persons. - Urgent Need (UN) activities (24 C.F.R. § 570.483(d)) It refers to activities designed to meet community development needs having a particular urgency.